NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 ## Why have a database behind a website?

 Websites can be categorized as **Static** or **dynamic**.
 A static site uses html to set out the content (text, images etc.) on the page.
 To change this you need to go into the code and re-write the HTML.
 A dynamic website uses html to set out a container for content.
 The actual content is stored in a database and sent to the container:
 The content in a dynamic website is stored and edited within the database.
-This becomes useful in a website where the content needs changing or adding to frequently 9e.g. an online shop, a news site etc.)
+This becomes useful in a website where the content needs changing or adding to frequently (e.g. an online shop, a news site etc.)

 ![Static and Dynamic Websites](https://drpssandbox.000webhostapp.com/images/DocumentationScreenshots/Static&DynamicWebsites.png)

-The cntent in a dynamic website is stored and edited within thedatabase.
-This becomes useful in a website where the content needs changing or adding to freuqently 9e.g. an online shop, a news site etc.)
+The content in a dynamic website is stored and edited within thedatabase.
+This becomes useful in a website where the content needs changing or adding to freuqently (e.g. an online shop, a news site etc.)

 If I am going to create a dynamic database.
 I need to have a clear idea of the information I am going to store in the database before I start building the website.
 A good place to start is to think about the things that I am going to be storing data on.
 WE call these things “Entities” in database terminology.

 ## What is a database?
 A database can be thought of a set of interlinked lists or tables  of data.
 They are interlinked because by getting one list to refer to another we can save on repeating data.
 Repeated data is unnecessary and slows down the operation of the computer.
-The table represents the real world entities” we are trying to hold information about, or links between them.
+The table represents the real world "entities” we are trying to hold information about, or links between them.

 We use a table to list the items we want to store as information because a table can divide up the information into rows, columns and individual cells.